skip to main content

 Collective grievances

-The process to be followed for collective grievances is as detailed for individual grievances, with the exception that all correspondence will be sent to the nominated employee representing the group and their representative.
+The process to be followed for collective grievances is the same as for individual grievances, except that all correspondence will be sent to the nominated employee representing the group and their representative.

-At each stage of the process, the group will be represented by a maximum of three people, including the trade union representative.
+At each stage of the process, the group will be represented by no more than 3 people, including the trade union representative.

 Grievances with wider organisational consequences

-Where the grievance relates to an issue where the outcome might affect more than one individual and the issue cannot be resolved at Stage 2, it may be referred to the Director of Human Resources and Employee Director.
+Where the grievance relates to an issue that might affect more than one individual and cannot be resolved at Stage 2, it may be referred to the director of human resources and the employee director.
 They will be responsible for determining whether the grievance raised has wider organisational consequences beyond the aggrieved party.

 Examples of issues with wider organisational consequences include: